grip-on-software/monetdb-import/Database_structure.md

     repositories used by the development team.
     -   **version_id** - VARCHAR(100): SHA hash or revision number
         belonging to this code version.
-The version number is unique for the repository the change is made in.
+The version number is unique for the repository the change is made in (indicated by the *repo_id* field).
     -   **project_id** - INT - reference to project.project_id: The
         project this code version belongs to.
-    -   **commit_date** - TIMESTAMP: point in time at which the commit was made (in case of Git: the commit date, not the push date).
+    -   **commit_date** - TIMESTAMP: Point in time at which the commit was made.
+The commit date is when the latest publicly visible version of the changes made in the commit are finalized.
     -   **sprint_id** - INT - reference to sprint.sprint_id: The sprint
         in which this commit was made, based on date intervals.
+If the commit is not matched to a sprint, then this is 0.
-    -   **developer_id** - INT - reference to git_developer.alias_id:
+    -   **developer_id** - INT - reference to vcs_developer.alias_id:
         The developer that made the commit.
     -   **message** - TEXT: The full commit message that is shown in version control logs.